Margaret of York: Dowager duchess

 By this time, Margaret had already suffered more personal tragedies.
 Her brother, the Duke of Clarence, had been executed by Edward IV in 1478; Edward himself had died of illness in 1483 and finally, her younger brother Richard, who took the throne as Richard III was in 1485 killed at the Battle of Bosworth by the leader of the House of Lancaster, Henry Tudor, Earl of Richmond, a cousin and nephew of Henry VI, who went on to become Henry VII, and to marry the daughter of Edward IV, Elizabeth of York.
 With the death of Richard, the House of York ceased to rule in England.
 Margaret consequently was a staunch supporter of anyone willing to challenge Tudor, and backed both Lambert Simnel and Perkin Warbeck, even going so far as to acknowledge Warbeck as her nephew, the younger son of Edward IV, the Duke of York.
 She offered financial backing to support his attempt to take the throne, hiring continental mercenaries to accompany him on an expedition to England in 1495.
 Warbeck suffered a significant defeat at the Battle of Deal, and then failed to take Waterford in Ireland.
 Warbeck was probably an imposter and would be locked up in the Tower of London and subsequently executed by Henry VII.
 Henry in fact found Margaret undoubtedly problematic, but there was little he could do since she was protected by her step-son-in-law Maximilian.

+Death

 Margaret died on 23 November 1503, at the age of 57, shortly after the return of her step-grandson, Philip the Handsome, to Burgundy.
 Her death in that year allowed her to be spared the grief of Philip's untimely death of typhoid fever in 1506.
 She was buried in the Church of the Cordeliers in Mechelen.